Gathering student feedback to stand out in a crowded marketplace

 Postsecondary institutions don’t have the resources to be pushing ineffective marketing materials.
 They need to make the most of every touchpoint with prospective students.

-That’s why the Mount called on Academica to conduct a creative materials testing and brand research project: the university needed to understand how high school and postsecondary students perceived Mount and its offerings.
-Academica developed and administered an online survey to secondary and postsecondary students in Eastern Canada, as well as its secondary markets in Ontario and Albert, to assess their awareness, familiarity with, and perceptions of east coast institutions.
-The survey also tested students’ overall perceptions of the Mount’s Small Wonder advertising campaign and assessed which ads were most or least preferred by students.
+That’s why MSVU called on Academica to conduct a creative materials testing and brand research project: It needed to understand how high school and postsecondary students perceived the university and its offerings.
+Academica developed and administered an online survey to secondary and postsecondary students in Eastern Canada, as well as to the university’s secondary markets in Ontario and Alberta, to assess students’ awareness, familiarity with, and perceptions of east coast institutions.
+The survey also tested students’ overall perceptions of MSVU’s Small Wonder advertising campaign and assessed which ads were most or least preferred by students.

 The Result

-The research validated the efforts of the Mount’s marketing team by indicating a positive response from prospective students who’d seen the school’s ads, while also helping to hone the team’s strategy by providing vital information on its ad performance with different groups.
-Finally, and perhaps most importantly, the research provided insights into which specific programs were running more effective ads than others, allowing the Mount to make creative decisions that were evidence-based and were directly tied to its Strategic Enrolment Management goals at the program level.
+The research validated the efforts of MSVU’s marketing team by indicating a positive response from prospective students who’d seen the school’s ads, while also helping to hone the team’s strategy by providing vital information on its ad performance with different groups.
+Finally, and perhaps most importantly, the research provided insights into which specific programs were running more effective ads than others, allowing MSVU to make creative decisions that were evidence-based and were directly tied to its Strategic Enrolment Management goals at the program level.